Google to purge billions of files containing personal data in settlement of Chrome privacy case

 The settlement also doesn’t shield Google from more lawsuits revolving around the same issues covered in the class-action case.
 That means individual consumers can still pursue damages against the company by filing their own civil complaints in state courts around the U.S.

-Investors apparently aren’t too worried about the settlement terms affecting the digital ad sales that account for the bulk of the more than $300 billion in annual revenue pouring into Google’s corporate parent, Alphabet Inc. Shares in Alphabet rose nearly 3% during Monday’s afternoon trading.
+Investors apparently aren’t too worried about the settlement terms affecting the digital ad sales that account for the bulk of the more than $300 billion in annual revenue pouring into Google’s corporate parent, Alphabet Inc. Shares in Alphabet rose 3% to close Monday at $155.49, giving the company a market value of $1.9 trillion.

 Austin Chambers, a lawyer specializing in data privacy issues at the firm Dorsey & Whitney, described the settlement terms in the Chrome case as a “welcome development” that could affect the way personal information is collected online in the future.